-Several species of black and yellow caterpillar live on trees in the United States.
+Several species of black and yellow caterpillars live on trees in the United States.
 Most of them are not poisonous to people or pets.
 However, at least one variety of black and yellow tree caterpillar requires handling with care because of its irritating hairs.
 Two other species that live on plants near the ground contain small amounts of a heart poison that could harm some people and small animals.

 Though the yellownecked caterpillar won’t harm people or pets who ingest or touch it, the insect can damage trees.
-The yellowneck is partial to oaks, elms and hickories, and colonies of hundreds of caterpillars can defoliate a young tree in one summer.
+The yellownecked caterpillar is partial to oaks, elms and hickories, and colonies of hundreds of caterpillars can defoliate a young tree in one summer.

-This close relative of the yellowneck caterpillar lives west of the Rocky Mountains, where it feasts on azalea trees, oaks and apple trees.
-The azalea caterpillar’s black body grows to 2 inches, with eight broken yellow and white stripes from front to back.
+The azalea caterpillar, a close relative of the yellownecked caterpillar, lives west of the Rocky Mountains, where it feasts on azalea trees, oaks and apple trees.
+The azalea caterpillar’s black body grows to two inches, with eight broken yellow and white stripes from front to back.
 Its head, neck and legs are bright red.

 Catalpa Sphinx Caterpillar

 Elm, catalpa and apple trees are favorites of the catalpa sphinx caterpillar, or Ceratomia catalpae, a hornworm species that grows a black spike on the end of its body.
-The catalpa sphinx grows to 3 inches, and has a black body with pale yellow stripes running the length of its sides.
+The catalpa sphinx grows to three inches, and has a black body with pale yellow stripes running the length of its sides.

 Spotted Tussock Caterpillar